 1 I had my own room and my own space and there was always 2 plenty of food.
 It had its own dining room too.
-It almost felt like being in a bed and breakfast, you could 3 shower or bath every day if you wanted and you had 4 5 privacy.
-There were civilian staff in there that looked after us.
-It was a man and his wife, whose names 6 7 I can't remember.
-They always made the boys feel very 8 welcome.
-The Brothers didn't have anything to do with 9 us in there but still went to school classes.
-We didn't 10 get taught to cook or anything like that in the house.
-11 Brother Benedict, when I saw him on my first or second day at St Joseph's, asked me if I hadn't learned 12 my lessons because I was back in care.
-After that, he 13 14 kept having digs at me.
-Brother Benedict was still doing the electric shock treatment that he did at 15 St Ninian's.
-I avoided his classes so it never happened 16 17 to me, but I know he was doing it to the younger boys.
-If Mr MJK , the metalwork teacher, caught you 18 talking in his class he threw small bits of metal at 19 20 you.
-I'm not sure if they ever hit anyone.
-Mr GVX 21 was the woodwork teacher and if he was 22 annoyed at you he would throw his wooden mallet.
-Because of this he got the nickname "GVX 23 ".
+It 3 almost felt like being in a bed and breakfast, you could 4 shower or bath every day if you wanted and you had 5 privacy.
+There were civilian staff in there that looked 6 after us.
+It was a man and his wife, whose names I can't remember.
+They always made the boys feel very 7 8 welcome.
+The Brothers didn't have anything to do with us in there but still went to school classes.
+We didn't 9 get taught to cook or anything like that in the house.

+Brother Benedict, when I saw him on my first or second day at St Joseph's, asked me if I hadn't learned my lessons because I was back in care.
+After that, he kept having digs at me.
+Brother Benedict was still doing the electric shock treatment that he did at St Ninian's.
+I avoided his classes so it never happened to me, but I know he was doing it to the younger boys.

+- If Mr MJK, the metalwork teacher, caught you talking in his class he threw small bits of metal at you.
+I'm not sure if they ever hit anyone. - 21 Mr GVX was the woodwork teacher and if he was 22 annoyed at you he would throw his wooden mallet. - Because of this he got the nickname "GVX".
 He threw the mallet at me once but missed.
+I told him that would have hit me.
+When I ran away from St Joseph's way back I told him I didn't like the way

-I told him that 24 it nearly hit me and he said that if he wanted to he 25
+25 it nearly hit me and he said that if he wanted to he